rancher-sandbox/rancher-desktop/docs/development/obs.md

 # Tips for Working with OBS

-This document is intended for those who are getting started with OBS, and those who may not be familiar with how to best use it and what some pitfalls to avoid are when using it.
+This document is for those who are getting started with OBS, and for those who are using it but having a hard time.
+OBS is not the easiest system to learn or use, but there are ways of using it that are easier, and certain pitfalls that are easily avoided if one knows how.
+This document contains hard-earned knowledge on how to use it most effectively.

+If you have not used OBS before, you should read [Getting Started](#Getting Started) and [Important Concepts](#Important Concepts) first.
+Then, come back to the other sections as you begin to work with the relevant parts of OBS.

 ## Getting Started

-While OBS has a web interface that appears, at first blush, to be fairly good, it is missing a bunch of functionality.
-At best, it is good for quickly checking the state of your packages and your builds.

-To actually do anything with OBS, you should use the `osc` command line tool.
-This is how you exploit the full functionality of OBS.
-And to use `osc`, you need to be on some kind of openSUSE distribution of Linux.

-To summarize:
-- learn and use `osc` rather than the web interface
-- you need to be on openSUSE of some kind
+The first thing you need to work with OBS is an installation of openSUSE Leap.
+Tumbleweed may work, but given its bleeding-edge nature, Leap is probably a better bet.

+The reason you need an installation of openSUSE is because any real work you do with OBS should be done using the `osc` command line tool.
+There *is* a web interface, but it lacks much of the functionality that you will need.
+Use it for checking on the status of your package, and possibly small changes, but for everything else use `osc`.

 ## Important Concepts

-In order to use OBS you will need to understand some of the concepts it deals with.
-However, this is not the easiest, since the documentation does not give any high-level overview, and the way the concepts interact is not intuitive.
+In order to use OBS you need to understand certain concepts.
+Unfortunately, the way these concepts work and fit together is not intuitive, nor is the documentation helpful in understanding them.
 A brief overview of these concepts, and how they interact, is provided here.

 A **project** is the object in which you do everything in OBS.
-You have to be an OBS admin to create a root-level project, so our top-level project (`Rancher`) was created as a subproject of the `isv` root project.
-When referring to projects, you refer to them as their name plus all parent projects, with each project/subproject separated by a colon.
-So to refer to our top-level project, you use the name `isv:Rancher`.
+Everything falls under projects: repositories, packages, services, all of these things must belong to a project.
+You have to be an OBS admin to create a root-level project, so our project (`Rancher`) was created as a subproject of the `isv` root project.
+Projects may have subprojects, which are themselves full projects.
+Projects are referred to as each of their parent projects plus their name, all separated by colons.
+So to refer to our project, you use the name `isv:Rancher`.

-A **repository** is something that is configured on a project.
-The best way to describe repositories is as we think of them in the context of package managers: they are a remote endpoint from which you can download packages.
-It is possible to configure many different types of repositories, from those that interface with package managers such as `apt` and `dnf`, to those that simply are a place to download an AppImage from.
+A **repository** is configured on a project.
+The best way to think of repositories is in the context of package managers: they are a remote endpoint from which you can download packages.
+It is possible to configure several types of repositories, including those that interface with package managers such as `apt` and `dnf`, and those that simply serve AppImages.
 You can configure multiple repositories on each project.
 This comes in handy when you want to make builds of multiple package formats from the same source code.

-A **package** is something that works a little different in OBS from how you might be used to it in other contexts.
-In OBS, a package represents a single version of whatever application or library you are assigning to it.
-A package is built multiple times, probably into different formats, for each repository that is configured on the project to which the package belongs.
-Note that because a package represents only one version of the code you are using OBS to package, if you want to make multiple versions of that application available in OBS, you need to have multiple packages to provide those versions.
+A **package** is also configured on a project.
+Conceptually, OBS packages are different from packages in other contexts.
+In OBS, a package represents a set of files that goes into a build, including source files and any package metadata files (such as rpm .spec files).
+Also, from the perspective of the user's package manager, an OBS package represents only one version of the package.
+So if you want to provide multiple versions of the package in the repository, you must have one OBS package for each version.

 A **service** is basically a script that runs at certain times, or can be triggered manually.
 A common use for services is to get the latest version of code from version control before building and packaging that code.
-For more information on services see below; also, the [documentation](service_documentation) for services is somewhat helpful.
+For more information on services see below; also, the [documentation][service_documentation] for services is somewhat helpful.

 [service_documentation]: https://openbuildservice.org/help/manuals/obs-user-guide/cha.obs.source_service.html#sec.obs.sserv.about